 D 1 070 0 OFFICE USE ONLY Pursuant to chapter 258 of political committee is enco Campaign Practices.
 The Cauthority upon submission form.
-Candidates or policurrent campaign treasurer 1997, may subscribe to the Subscription to the Code of Date Hand-delivered of Date Processed Postmarked Date Imaged 1 ACCOUNT NUMBER 2 TYPE OF FILE ĒR (Ethics Commission Filers) CANDIDATE POL ITICAL COMM IITTEE If filing as a candi then read and sigr date, complete boxes 3 - 6 page 2.
+Candidates or policurrent campaign treasurer 1997, may subscribe to the Subscription to the Code of uraged to subsc Code may be file of a campaign tical committe appointment or code at any time ribe to the Code of ed with the proper in treasurer appoir es that already has file as of Septem ie. of Fair filing atment have a hber 1, Date Hand-delivered of Date Processed Postmarked Date Imaged 1 ACCOUNT NUMBER 2 TYPE OF FILE ĒR (Ethics Commission Filers) CANDIDATE POL ITICAL COMM IITTEE If filing as a candi then read and sigr date, complete boxes 3 - 6 page 2.
 0 , ommittee, complete nd and sign page 2.
 3 NAME OF CANDIDATE (PLEASE TYPE OR PRINT) TITLE (Dr., Mr., Ms., etc.) FIRST МІ NICKNAME LAST SUFFIX (SR., JR., III, etc.) 4 TELEPHONE NUMBER OF CANDIDATE (PLEASE TYPE OR PRINT) AREA CODE PHONE NUMBER EXTENSION 5 ADDRESS OF CANDIDATE (PLEASE TYPE OR PRINT) STREET / PO BOX; APT / SUITE #; CITY; STATE; ZIP CODE 6 OFFICE SOUGHT BY CANDIDATE (PLEASE TYPE OR PRINT) 7 NAME OF COMMITTEE (PLEASE TYPE OR PRINT) 8 NAME OF CAMPAIGN TREASURER TITLE (Dr., Mr., Ms., etc.) FIRST МІ (PLEASE TYPE OR PRINT) NICKNAME LAST SUFFIX (SR., JR., III, etc.) GO 1 O PAGE 2